Gabe Zimmerman Triple CrownMonday, March 31, 2014 /

 3) Want a romantic bed and breakfast steps from the starting line?
 Check out the Royal Elizabeth and tell ‘em you’re with the race.
 Click here.

-All registrants for the Triple Crown will receive a 2013 RUN TUCSON technical t-shirt, designed by Leslie Jordan Designs.
+All registrants for the Triple Crown will receive a 2014 RUN TUCSON technical t-shirt, designed by Leslie Jordan Designs.
 Everyone who finishes all three events will receive a special award.
-Thank you to everyone who completed the 2012 Gabe Zimmerman Triple Crown!
-If you have not picked up your finisher’s medal for completing all three events, you can pick it up at The Running Shop, 3055 North Campbell Avenue.
+Thank you to everyone who completed the 2013 Gabe Zimmerman Triple Crown!
+If you have not picked up your Ben’s Bell award for completing all three events, you can pick it up at The Running Shop, 3055 North Campbell Avenue.

 Child and Family Resources is the primary beneficiary of the Triple Crown, while each race has a number of local beneficiaries as well, including the following: